top of page

 • 2 min read

-Now, just as plaintiffs must adhere to statutes of limitations, defendants and third-party defendants face strict, CPLR-mandated deadlines to bring third-party actions.
-Under the amended CPLR §1007(b), a defendant typically has sixty (60) days after serving an answer to implead a third-party defendant when liability arises from a contractual relationship, or within sixty (60) days of becoming aware that a legal entity or person may be liable to the defendant/third-party plaintiff for part or all of the plaintiff’s claim.
-Subsequent deadlines include 45 days for a third-party defendant to implead another party and shorter timeframes for additional impleaders.
+Now, just as plaintiffs must strictly comply with statutes of limitations, defendants and third party defendants must adhere to specific CPLR mandated deadlines.
+Under the amended CPLR §1007(b), a defendant generally has sixty days after serving an answer to implead a third party when liability arises from a contractual relationship.
+Alternatively, the defendant has sixty days from the time it becomes aware that another entity or individual may be liable for all or part of the plaintiff’s claim.
+A third party defendant typically has forty five days to implead another party, with even shorter timeframes for additional impleaders.

-The AVOID Act goes into effect 120 days after becoming law and will apply to pending cases, but not to third-party summons and complaints filed and served before that date.
+The AVOID Act takes effect 120 days after it became law and will apply to pending cases, except for third party summonses and complaints that were filed and served before the effective date.

 Our firm stands ready to assist you with your legal needs.